peterprescott/a1-dissertation/md/write.md

 ---
+title: |
-title: "Defining a Micro-Geodemographic *Natural Area* with Street-Network Tesselation"
+  | Defining a Micro-Geodemographic *Natural Area*
+  | with Street-Network Tesselation
 subtitle: "A Proposed Solution to the Problem of Modifiable Areal Neighbourhood Units"
 author: Peter Prescott
 abstract: "Abstract..."